DiegoCiccia/DiegoCiccia/README.md

 ### Personal projects

 + [rnames](https://github.com/DiegoCiccia/rnames) - R package to display recursively items in nested lists.
-+ [StataPostProduce](https://github.com/DiegoCiccia/StataPostProduce) - A Stata package to deal with gr_edit syntax in a much more user friendly way.
++ [StataPostProduce](https://github.com/DiegoCiccia/StataPostProduce) - A Stata package to deal with gr_edit syntax in a much more user friendly way (aka the self-proclaimed `One Piece` of Stata programming).

 ### Maths and stuff